All-Rounder: A batsman who has the ability to bat and bowls both. Can also refer to a batsman/wicket-keeper.

 Back Foot: Batsman's footwork when he has placed his center of gravity onto the back foot to play a shot, usually a defensive shot on a rising delivery.

 Bails: Two small wooden cylinder-like pieces balanced at the top of three vertical dowels or stumps.

-Ball Tampering: Illegally altering the condition of the ball by fielding side.
-Altered condition may give the fielding side an unfair advantage as the ball can swing more and late.
+Ball-Tampering: Illegally altering the condition of the ball by the fielding side.
+The altered condition may give the fielding side an unfair advantage as the ball can swing more and late.

 Bat carry: If one of the openers stays at the crease, while all other batsmen are out; it is said that he 'carried the bat'.